 Simply deleting files, emptying “recycling bins,” and clearing caches and temporary files, does not go far enough to clear or purge information from a device.
-Even performing a “factory reset” leaves some things untouched, like the contents of a SIM or SD card or any other non-local storage.
-In general, user-friendly utilities are going to leave devices open to risks that clearing, purging, and destroying do not.
+Even performing a “factory reset” leaves some things untouched, like the contents of a sim or SD card or any other non-local storage.
+In general, user-friendly utilities are going to leave the devices open to risks that clearing, purging and destroying do not.

 Following sanitization, the next step in ensuring that the target data is no longer at risk is verification.
 A process known as representative sampling verification helps flag any instances of incomplete sanitization.
 By randomly sampling different sections of the media storage and looking for anything unexpected, this process provides an extra layer of security and confidence that there is nothing left for potential attackers to recover.